 Alternative resolution:

-dynamic bandwidth operation: A feature of a very high throughput (VHT) station (STA) or a next generation vehicle-to-everything (NGV) STA in which the request-to-send/clear-to-send (RTS/CTS) exchange, using non-high-throughput (non-HT) duplicate physical layer (PHY) protocol data units (PPDUs) or non-NGV duplicate PPDUs, respectively, negotiates a potentially reduced channel width (compared to the channel width indicated by the RTS) for subsequent transmissions within the current transmission opportunity (TXOP).
+dynamic bandwidth operation: A feature of a very high throughput (VHT) station (STA) in which the request-to-send/clear-to-send (RTS/CTS) exchange, using non-high-throughput (non-HT) duplicate physical layer (PHY) protocol data units (PPDUs) negotiates a potentially reduced channel width (compared to the channel width indicated by the RTS) for subsequent transmissions within the current transmission opportunity (TXOP).
+Dynamic bandwidth operation can also be used by a next generation vehicle-to-everything (NGV) STA using non-NGV duplicate PPDUs.

-bandwidth signaling transmitter address (TA): A TA that is used by a very high throughput (VHT) station (STA) or a next generation vehicle-to-everything (NGV) STA to indicate the presence of additional signaling related to the bandwidth to be used in subsequent transmission in an enhanced distributed channel access (EDCA) transmission opportunity (TXOP).
-It is represented by the IEEE medium access control (MAC) individual address of the transmitting VHT STA or NGV STA but with the Individual/Group bit set to 1.
+bandwidth signaling transmitter address (TA): A TA that is used to indicate the presence of additional signaling related to the bandwidth to be used in subsequent transmission in an enhanced distributed channel access (EDCA) transmission opportunity (TXOP).
+It is represented by the IEEE medium access control (MAC) individual address of the transmitting station (STA) but with the Individual/Group bit set to 1.

 Baseline for 802.11me D1.0 with NGV at the end:

 bandwidth signaling transmitter address (TA): A TA that is used by a very high throughput (VHT) station (STA) or a high-efficiency (HE) STA to indicate the presence of additional signaling related to the bandwidth to be used in subsequent transmission in an enhanced distributed channel access (EDCA) transmission opportunity (TXOP).
 It is the IEEE medium access control (MAC) individual address of the transmitting STA but with the Individual/Group bit set to 1.
+A bandwidth signaling TAs may also be used by a next generation vehicle-to-everything (NGV) STA to indicate the presence of additional signaling.

 References: